Corroded base leads to street light removal

 “Thank you to the resident who called this in.

-“For any issues with street tlights please don’t hesitate to get in touch with council.”
+“For any issues with street lights please don’t hesitate to get in touch with council.”